 Numerous global shocks have coalesced to stall Sub-Saharan Africa's progress in tackling HIV, not least the covid-19 pandemic.
 Lockdowns implemented to limit the spread of covid-19 severely disrupted the manufacture and transport of goods, resulting in a breakdown of global supply chains.
-As a result, the supply of essential commodities for HIV prevention and treatmentsuch as condoms, lubricants, HIV tests and ART drugs-became severely restricted.
-For instance, a weeklong shutdown of the factories of Karex, the world's largest manufacturer of condoms, during the Malaysian lockdown in 2020 led to a shortfall of 100m condoms.
-In a study from the UK, around 6.9% of women and 16.2% of men aged 18-44 years reported unmet need for condoms in 2021.42
+As a result, the supply of essential commodities for HIV prevention and treatment such as condoms, lubricants, HIV tests and ART drugs-became severely restricted.41 For instance, a weeklong shutdown of the factories of Karex, the world's largest manufacturer of condoms, during the Malaysian lockdown in 2020 led to a shortfall of 100m condoms.
+In a study from the UK, around 6.9% of women and 16.2% of men aged 18-44 years reported unmet need for condoms in 2021.43 globally dropped by 11%, while HIV testing plummeted by 22%.

-The impact of covid-19 on the response to HIV was not limited to supply-chain disruption.
-Restrictions on the movement of people resulted in significant declines in uptake of HIV testing and prevention services.
-Specifically, the number of people accessing HIV prevention programmes globally dropped by 11%, while HIV testing plummeted by 22%.
 The impacts were even more pronounced in Sub-Saharan Africa, the region with the highest burden of disease and therefore the greatest need for testing.
 For instance, the use of testing services declined by 30% in Uganda and by almost 50% in South Africa.
 This dramatic decline in testing not only prevented people from accessing lifesaving treatment for HIV, it also had implications for the spread of the virus between people unaware of their HIV status.